-One way to find out the approximate age of your Rolex watch is via the serial number.
-It’s also a great way to determine an estimated value of your pre-owned watch.
-The series or serial letter of a Rolex model can correspond to a certain year or period in which your watch was manufactured.
+One way to find out the approximate age of your Rolex watch is via the serial number etched on the case.
+Age plays a role in valuation, so it’s also a great place to start when estimating the value of your pre-owned Rolex watches.
+The series or first letter of the serial number on a Rolex timepiece can correspond to a certain year or period in which your watch was manufactured.
 Almost every watch site feels the need to post a Rolex serial number list.
-We’re not sure why, but we’re certain that most of the sites copy and paste the information they find online.
-We put together this guide to give a better understanding Rolex serial numbers, accompanied by a quick access chart to figuring out the year of your watch.
+We’re not sure why, but in a copy and paste industry (homage is the fancy term used in the watch community), we’re certain that most of the sites copy and paste the information they find online.
+More than just a list of production dates, we put together this guide to give a better understanding Rolex serial numbers, accompanied by a quick access chart to figuring out the year of your watch.
 If there’s anything we missed, please add it to the comments below.

 In this Rolex serial number guide, we will talk about: